Learn about the health risks of abusing prescription drugs and the penalties for violating laws governing their misuse.

 Legal Prescription drugs are widely used.
 They help people all around the world treat medical conditions, but they can cause harm if they’re misused.

 Virginia law classifies prescription drugs according to “schedules.”
-Drugs, substances, and certain chemicals used to make drugs are classified into five distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential (Code of Virginia §§ 54.1-3401 and 54.1-3446).
+Drugs, substances, and certain chemicals used to make drugs are classified into five distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential (Code of Virginia §§ 54.1-3401 and 54.1-3445 through 54.1-3446).
 Virginia’s Drug Control Act reflects the drug classifications in federal law and adds a sixth category in Virginia law that includes substances that are not “drugs” in the conventional sense, but are nonetheless used or abused.
 Alcohol and tobacco are excluded from this definition of a controlled substance; laws governing alcohol and tobacco are included elsewhere in the Code.

 What is prescription drug abuse?